tsnieuwen/cribs/README.md

 ## Iteration 4

 Use TDD to update your `House` class so that it responds to the following interaction pattern:
+Sorted by area will be from largest to smallest.

 ```ruby
 pry(main)> require './lib/room'